risk-first/website/estimating/Risk-First-Analysis.md

 ### The Participation Problem

 One argument made _for_ the Scrum planning game is that it gives everyone on the development team a voice.
-In fact, this might be the biggest contribution of Planning Poker, and we definitely don't want to lose that.
+For many, this might be the biggest contribution of Planning Poker and we definitely don't want to lose that.

-In fact, we've not looked at how Risk-First Analysis can be _gamified_ in the way that Planning Poker is, and that is the subject of the [next article](Stop-Estimating-Start-Navigating.md), in which we show how this process can be made fun, and engage the whole team.
+We've not looked at how Risk-First Analysis can be _gamified_ in the way that Planning Poker is, and that is the subject of the [next article](Stop-Estimating-Start-Navigating.md), in which we show how this process can be made interactive and engage the whole team.

 So let's do that now.